s33dgor/s33dgor.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a final-year B.Tech student specializing in Artificial Intelligence (AI) and Machine Learning (ML), passionate about leveraging AI technologies to create impactful solutions.
-My expertise spans across Large Language Models (LLMs), Natural Language Processing (NLP), and deep learning, with experience in implementing end-to-end ML pipelines from data preprocessing to deployment using frameworks like PyTorch.
+My interest spans across Large Language Models (LLMs), Natural Language Processing (NLP), and deep learning, with experience in implementing end-to-end ML pipelines from data preprocessing to deployment using frameworks like PyTorch.
 Recently Worked On:

 Interpreted models like Logistic Regression, Random Forest, and XGBoost using SHAP on a heart attack dataset, analyzing how each feature contributes to the overall prediction.